dronir/SLRdata/README.md

     "units" (defined by the H1 header lines, ended by the H9 header).
 2. A unit dictionary has a list of "sessions", defined by H4 headers, ended by the H8 header.
-3. Each session is a dictioanry containing session parameters and a numpy array with the observed data.
+3. Each session is a dictionary containing session parameters and a numpy array with the observed data.

 Currently only the bare minimum of ranging data is parsed: the timestamp